rustaceanrob/wdef/README.md

 2. UTF-8 encodings are an open standard with forwards compatability for new `Type`s.

 3. Most encoding logic may be shared for each `Type`.

-A height is used as opposed to a block hash, as heights are human readable.

 The checksum is added to ensure that invalid `Record` encodings are discovered during decoding and file integrity is guaranteed when successfully parsing a WDEF file.